Spring Series (4/4)Peel Park, AccringtonSun 31 March, 2019

 You can save time by downloading the EOD entry form below.
 Fill it in and present at Registration.

-The map is 1:5000 printed on A4 waterproof Pretex paper.
+The map is 1:5000 printed on waterproof Pretex paper.
+The A4+ size is to accommodate the control descriptions.
 There is no symbol legend on the map, but loose copies are available from Registration.
 Loose control descriptions in the start lanes.
 Blank maps will be displayed at Registration and in the Start lanes.

-There are four special symbols on the map:
+There are four special or new symbols on the map:

 - 'X' = man-made object = old gate way